cs-uob/COMS30030/docs/README.md

 * You should use the Teams channel for raising queries on any aspects of the COMS30030 unit - such queries will not normally be answered via email or via personal Teams messages.
 Please do not get upset if your issue is not answered by email or Teams when sent on a one-to-one basis.
 Post your query on the unit's Teams channel for the benefit of others who may have the same query.

-## MAJOR option assignment:
+## MAJOR option labs and assignment:
-Details on the major option COMS30087 assignment will appear here later.
-Watch this space!

 In preparation for the assignment, and generally as a means of learning on the unit, laboratory sessions are provided with worksheets and TA help.